-9.15 VirtualBox VNIC templates for VLANs on Solaris 11 hosts
+9.17 VirtualBox VNIC templates for VLANs on Solaris 11 hosts

 VirtualBox supports VNIC (Virtual Network Interface) templates for configuring VMs over VLANs.3 A VirtualBox VNIC template is a VNIC whose name starts with "vboxvnic_template".

 Here is an example of how to use a VNIC template to configure a VLAN for VMs.
-Create a dladm create-vnic -t -l nge0 -v 23 vboxvnic_template0

-VirtualBox VNIC template, by executing as root:
+Create a VirtualBox VNIC template, by executing as root: